classiebit/eventmie-pro-docs/resources/docs/1.7/installation.md

 * Download Eventmie-pro from `classiebit.com/downloads`.
 * On the same `classiebit.com/downloads` page, make sure you add a domain name to authorize domain, on which you're going to install Eventmie-pro.
+* If You've purchased Eventmie Pro Enterprise license, then you don't need to add authorize domain, you can install it on unlimited domains.
 * No need for domain authorization for `localhost`.
 * Unzip the Eventmie Pro script that you've downloaded.
 * You'll find two more ZIP files inside.